UmutAlpTuglu/azure-lab/terraform-aks/README.md

 kubectl get nodes
 ```

-Terraform keeps track of created resources in state file, stored in terraform.tfstate.
-Needs to be in gitignore, same with main.tfplan and .terraform!!

 > Stop and start the cluster and destroy entire Terraform project:
 ```shell
 az aks stop --resource-group aks-demo-rg --name aks-demo  # Stops cluster -> in Azure this will show up: This cluster is stopping...